VisasVisas14/FindingLanesLines/Readme.md

 ### 2. Identify potential shortcomings with your current pipeline

-As seen in the when running the pipeline on the challenge.mp4 video, the pipeline is horrible on curved roads.
+As seen when running the pipeline on the challenge.mp4 video, the pipeline is horrible on curved roads.

 ### 3. Suggest possible improvements to your pipeline